Here’s the release from the Yankees, as the wind whips the flags here in the Bronx and the storm is on the way:

-Fans holding paid tickets for the August 14 game may use them for the rescheduled game or exchange their paid tickets for any regular season game at Yankee Stadium through the end of the 2012 season (subject to availability).
+Fans holding paid tickets for tonight’s game may use them for the rescheduled game or exchange their paid tickets for any regular season game at Yankee Stadium during the 2012 or 2013 season (subject to availability).

-Fans holding Complimentary tickets (COMP) for the August 14 game must use them for the rescheduled game at 7:05 p.m. on September 21.
+Fans holding Complimentary tickets (COMP) for tonight’s game must use them for the rescheduled game on Wednesday, September 19 at 1:05 p.m.
 Complimentary tickets (COMP) or equivalent tickets bear no cash value and do not have any additional benefits that may be offered to ticket(s) with a dollar value.